01org/nlpljs/experiment/key-phrase-extraction/README.md

 * Does the key phrase occur in the label of any "thing"?
 * Does the key phrase occur as the exact English label of a "thing"?
-* Does a regular expression formed from the key phrase match the label of any "thing" which is a place, person, organisation or event?
+* Does the key phrase occur in the label of any "thing" which is a place, person, organisation or event?
-* How many types of thing are associated with the key phrase?
 * Does a regular expression formed from the key phrase match the label of any "thing"?
 (NOTE: this query sometimes times out, which adds further evidence that it's not practical to use regex queries against dbpedia)
+* How many types of thing are associated with the key phrase?

 To test it, you'll need nodejs and `npm install` to install the dependencies.
 Then run a query like: